Magical Girl Friendship Squad: Reception

 The series received mostly positive critical reception.
 Complex called the series a cross between Sailor Moon and Broad City, and commented on the "satirical diatribes on internet outrage culture and celebrity."
 By contrast, The A.V.
 Club was more critical.
 They stated that the series spins touted aspects of millennial culture with "anime-inspired lore and imagery," even as it relies on some tropes, and praised the charm of cast, along with the "faintest promise of adventure."
 However, they stated that the show functions best when lingering "on the show's core friendship," while it does not, in the end, become an animation which is "something special."
 This contrasted with the assessment by CBR.
 Their reviewer said that the series shows "plenty of promise," praised the "distinct art style," saying it feels like a "webcomic come to life," with occasional stiff (and jerky) movement.
 Even so, they argued that the vocal talents of Brunson and Akana, complement each other well in this comedic series which has a "mature sense of humor, drug use and language."

-On the other hand, Charles Pulliam-Moore of Gizmodo reviewed the series much more positively.
+Charles Pulliam-Moore of Gizmodo reviewed the series much more positively.
 He wrote that the series is "equal parts Broad City and Sailor Moon," presenting the heroines (Alex and Daisy) as an unlikely and mismatched duo, even having similar influences to Craig of the Creek or She-Ra and the Princesses of Power, even though it has a different audience.
 He also writes that the show is adult not because of its "mature content" or humor, but rather because the story's protagonists see their adventures as a way to escape the stress of everyday life, "not just a responsibility they were fated to take up."
 He concludes by saying that the series makes clear that Alex and Daisy always have a connection to their normal lives where problems await them, with the idea that being an adult is the "singularly most soul-draining thing" that people have to do, something the viewers will have to confront eventually.

-In addition, Marley Crusch argued that the series protagonists "discover their true power is friendship" and that the series "manages to make a tried and true approach feel new and fun, and boasts the sparkly, colorful visuals to match."
+Marley Crusch argued that the series protagonists "discover their true power is friendship" and that the series "manages to make a tried and true approach feel new and fun, and boasts the sparkly, colorful visuals to match."
 She also called the series a "strong contender" for her favorite show of 2020, adding that while the series is a "product of its time," it will remain one of her "favorites for years to come," although saying it is very short.

 Jesse Schedeen of IGN called the series a "love letter" to magical girl anime like Sailor Moon and Cardcaptor Sakura, as it is steeped in references and tropes to anime, remixing it through a "distinctly 21st century American pop culture lens."
 He added that this means that if you don't have some appreciation or are familiar with the anime a bit, the show might not "entirely click" while noting that the two protagonists lampoon and defy Millennial stereotypes, and has a positive animation style.
 He ended by saying that the show resembles a grown-up "anime-influenced Steven Universe" and that the show makes a case for "switching over to Syfy for 15 minutes every Saturday night."